 On April 5, 1954, Reverend Simon G. Hage, B.S.O., arrived from Lebanon to become the Pastor of St. Ann’s.
 Under his leadership, the parish prospered, and, realizing the need for a better edifice and suitable surroundings, including sufficient parking for cars, activities, etc., Father Hage organized a Parish Council to look into purchasing land for construction of a new church.
 This immense undertaking was enthusiastically received by all the parishioners, societies, and friends of St. Ann’s.

-Many important events took place during the period of Father Hage’s pastorate, the most notable being the visit of the late Patriarch Maximos IV Sayegh on September 6, 1955, commemorating the Silver Jubilee of the church; a visit from the late Patriarch Maximos V Hakim on July 28, 1968; visits from the late Bishop Justin Najmy, our first spiritual father in America; and also visits from the late Archbishop Joseph Tawil, who succeeded him.
+Many important events took place during the period of Father Hage’s pastorate, the most notable being the visit of Patriarch Maximos IV Sayegh on September 6, 1955, commemorating the Silver Jubilee of the church; a visit from Patriarch Maximos V Hakim on July 28, 1968; visits from Bishop Justin Najmy, our first spiritual father in America; and also visits from Archbishop Joseph Tawil, who succeeded him.

 St. Ann is a connecting link between the traditions of East and West; for, while following the Eastern Melkite Catholic Rite in an American community, it renders a great contribution to understanding the universality of the Church of Christ in the world.